simbouch/flashcards-projet/tests/README.md

   - `images/`: Test images used by the integration tests

 - `backend_service/tests/`: Tests for the backend service
+  - `unit/`: Unit tests that mock dependencies and test individual components in isolation
+  - `integration/`: Integration tests that test multiple components together
   - `conftest.py`: Contains fixtures for the tests
   - `test_auth.py`: Tests for authentication endpoints
   - `test_refresh_token.py`: Tests for refresh token functionality